 Imagine a loop trail that links Bearwallow Mountain with Blue Ridge Pastures and Florence Nature Preserve.
 Imagine another loop trail that goes all the way around Lake Lure, with dramatic stops at Youngs Mountain, Eagle Rock and World’s Edge.
 Getting excited?
 We are—especially now that we’ve come this far toward our vision of a 100+ mile network of connected trails in the Hickory Nut Gorge.
-So far, 35 miles of trails are open and more are underway.
+So far, more than 38 miles of trails are open and more are underway.
 In 2017, the NC General Assembly officially designated this emerging trail network as the Hickory Nut Gorge State Trail.

 Hickory Nut Gorge State Trail Map